Gbaya people: History

-The Gbaya also suffered greatly when a number of Congolese Force Publique troops went rogue and indulged in a serie of rapes and murders on the locals.
+The Gbaya also suffered greatly when a number of Congolese Force Publique troops went rogue and indulged in a series of rapes and murders on the locals.
 To escape the horrors of the war, many Gbaya tribes went to live deep into the rainforest, and soon the old practices that the German administration had attempted to quell, such as tribal wars, slavery and cannibalism, became popular again.

 In 1928, forced labor conscription by the French to build the Congo-Ocean Railway, and the rise of Karnu, a Gbaya prophet who claimed to possess magical powers that could defeat the French, caused the Gbaya to revolt massively.
-Karnu was killed early, but revolt kept raging for about three years until the French were finally able to put it down.
+Karnu was killed early, but the revolt kept raging for about three years until the French were finally able to put it down.

 The Gbaya people felt discriminated against in the political sphere, even after independence from the French.
 It was only in the 1990s that a notable number of Gbaya leaders began to be admitted into higher administrative positions in government.
 More recent estimates of the population differ markedly, from 1.2 million, down to 685,100, of which 358,000 are native to Cameroon.

+Gbaya culture often takes an interest in the past and various traditions of martial arts, including disciplines that use hand-to-hand weapons.

-Sub groups and languages
+Subgroups and languages

 Subgroups of the Gbaya include the Bokoto, Kara, Kaka, Buli, and Bwaka.
 The Gbaya speak a language of the Adamawa-Ubangi subgroup of the Niger-Congo language family.

 Cannibalism

-Pre-colonial and early colonial era Gbaya tribes routineley indulged in ritual anthropophagy.
+Pre-colonial and early colonial era Gbaya tribes routinely indulged in ritual anthropophagy.
 While it essentially targeted defeated enemies, it could in some occasions be extended to owned slaves.
 This behavior deeply disgusted the Germans and the French, causing them to disdain and mistreat the Gbaya people, and to favor other ethnicities (such as the Fulani) over the Gbaya.

 By the end of the 20th century, anthropophagy is considered to have completely disappeared from Gbaya culture.
 One of the last recorded cases occurred in 1949, when a dozen old Gbaya men from a village near Bertoua were arrested after having indulged in ritual cannibalism.